2 Measuring weight

 The child is likely to remain calm when held in the mother’s arms for weighing.

-Currently, the most commonly used digital tared weighing scale is the UNICEF Electric Scale (UNISCALE) which is produced by SECA (the non-UNICEF branded scale is the SECA model 890 or SECA model 874)
+Currently, the most commonly used digital tared weighing scale is the UNICEF Electric Scale (UNISCALE) which is produced by SECA (the non-UNICEF branded scale is the SECA model 890 or SECA model 874 - Figure 2.3)

 The scale will not function correctly if it becomes too warm.
 It is best to use the scale in the shade, or indoors.
 If the scale becomes hot and does not work correctly, place it in a cooler area and wait 15 minutes before using again.